Загальні відомості про алергічні та атопічні розлади

 • Venom of stinging insects

-Insect venoms are standardized by weight; a typical starting dose is 0.01 mcg, and usual maintenance dose is 100 to 200 mcg.
+Insect venoms are standardized by weight.
 Animal dander desensitization is ordinarily limited to patients who cannot avoid exposure (eg, veterinarians, laboratory workers), but there is little evidence that it is useful.
-Desensitization for peanut is available, and desensitization for other food allergens is under study.
-Desensitization for penicillin and certain other drugs and for foreign (xenogeneic) serum can be done.
+Desensitization for peanut is available and has been successful in about 60 to 80% of the cases (1).
+Desensitization for penicillin and certain other medications and for foreign (xenogeneic) serum can be done.
+Desensitization for medication allergies is successful in most cases (2).

 Adverse effects are most commonly related to overdose, occasionally via inadvertent IM or IV injection of a dose that is too high, and range from mild cough or sneezing to generalized urticaria, severe asthma, anaphylactic shock, and, rarely, death.
 Adverse effects can be prevented by the following: